Non-comprehensive models

 McNemar’s Test

 Objective McNemar’s Test is a paired sample non-parametric test used when the dependent variable is dichotomous.
-Often it is used to determine whether there is a significant change in nominal data before and after an event.
+Often, it is used to determine whether there is a significant change in nominal data before and after an event.
 We begin with an example.
-Example Example 1: In the BBC program The Doha Debates 100 people were surveyed … Read More
+Example Example 1: In the BBC program The Doha Debates, 100 people were surveyed … Read More

 Effect Size for Chi-square Test

 We review three different measures of effect size for the chi-square goodness-of-fit and independence tests, namely Phi φ, Cramer’s V, and the Odds Ratio.
 We also describe the effect size for Fisher’s exact test.
-Phi φ For a 2 × 2 contingency table, phi is the commonly used measure of effect size, and is defined by … Read More
+Phi φ For a 2 × 2 contingency table, phi is the commonly used measure of effect size and is defined … Read More

 Fisher’s Exact Test